typedb/typedb-docs/09-query/04-delete-query.md

 [tab:end]
 </div>

-This looks for a `car` that owns the attribute `colour` with the value of `"red"`, captures the association between the attribute and the owner as the variable `$r` and finally deletes `$r`.
-This ensures that the attribute instance of type `colour` and value `"red"` remains associated with any other instance that may own it.
+This looks for a `travel` that owns the attribute `start-date` with the value of `2013-12-22`, captures the association between the attribute and the owner as the variable `$r` and finally deletes `$r`.
+This ensures that the attribute instance of type `start-date` and value `2013-12-22` remains associated with any other instance that may own it.

-If we had instead written the query as `match $c isa car has colour $c;  $c == "red"; delete $c;`, we would have deleted the instance of colour with value `"red"` and its association with all other concept types that previously owned it.
+If we had instead written the query as `match $t isa travel has start-date $st;  $st == 2013-12-22"; delete $st;`, we would have deleted the instance of `start-date` with value `2013-12-22` and its association with all other concept types that previously owned it.

 ## Summary
 The `delete` query preceded by a `match` clause is used to delete one or more data instances from the knowledge graph.